-The Schwenker is made up of a fire bowl – typically just a camp fire – with a swinging grill hanging from a tripod over it.
+The Schwenker is made up of a fire bowl – typically just a campfire – with a swinging grill hanging from a tripod over it.
 It took off because a Schwenker can be made from materials you have on hand, making it a real outdoor experience.
 These days though Germans normally just buy them from their local supermarkets.
 As for the person who operates the Schwenker – normally a man as that seems to be the tradition the barbecue world over – they’re sometimes called the Schwenkermeister.
-I don’t know about you but that makes that person sound really important and they should be worshipped like a king.
+I don’t know about you, but that makes that person sound really important and they should be worshiped like a king.
 Dammit, I want to be a Schwenkermeister!

 So, if you’re ever at a German barbecue you should do these things: